PHP-HIG/Planning/README.md

 the individual as a community leader.
 The attributes that should be considered above all else are fairness, influence, involvement, and trustworthiness.
 What should never be considered are personal politics or popularity.

+#### Equality of Access

+The administration of this community should not be hierarchical.
+If a community member is to be entrusted with any access to administrative resources, they should be entrusted with access to all administrative resources.
+Use of administrative access for the purposes of retribution or political manipulation should be considered a grave abuse of power.